Search

 After a few weeks, hill sprints have the potential to transform your running so you’re faster and less likely to get hurt.
 Excited?
 Let’s see how they can help (and what mistakes to avoid).

-Hill sprints have a variety of significant benefits.
+Hill sprints have a variety of significant benefits for endurance runners.
 They:

 • increase your stride power